An open letter to ACC Mayor and Commissioners:

 We welcome Selig’s investment and sincerely hope that by the end of this process we can welcome Selig as the newest member of our community.
 By conveying issues we have with this proposal we are simply trying to help Selig understand Athens as we see it…

 And though current zoning may allow the uses Selig is proposing, we believe that by working with the community to improve the design Selig will achieve buy-in from the folks in this room and thereby increase the odds of success as well.
 As a community we have worked for over a decade on the Rail Trail project – with critical funding finally in place for an amenity that speaks to the future of Athens.
 The Greenway also represents thousands of volunteer hours as well as millions in tax dollars invested – again, a community driven project for the future benefit of all Athenians and her visitors.
 A successful project is one that builds on the vision for Athens that is years in the making and many years along in building towards a unique, accessible destination for all to enjoy.
 In short, we would love to buy into a plan that recognizes the past while supporting the long term vision for Athens those in this room have been working long and hard to achieve.

 We may be past the buy-in stage but the least we can do, that you can do, in considering this special use request, is to steer the conversation to the details and stand up for our community vision.

-Thank you for your time and your public service to our community.
+Thank you for your time and service to our community.

 Like what you just read?
 Support Flagpole by making a donation today.
 Every dollar you give helps fund our ongoing mission to provide Athens with quality, independent journalism.